ichthyosaurus/sailfish-patch/MANPAGE.md

 `-C, --check-config FILE`
   Validate config file FILE

+`-Cu, --config-update FILE`
+  Same as `-C`, but update sections automatically (e.g. add new releases to the `CompatibleVersions` section)

 `-i, --import CONFIG TARBALL`
   Setup a new working directory for the given patch